 I try to avoid food color at all costs, so for this luscious buttercream, a fresh raspberry reduction made that possible.
 Look at that deep, hot pink hue!
 I was originally going to make Swiss or Italian meringue based buttercreams for the filling and frosting, but with this decadent, deep chocolate cake and all the tempered chocolate hearts I painted, plus the chocolate shards and ganache, I felt the cake would be far too rich.
 So, I made a confectioner’s based buttercream reducing the powdered sugar in both the raspberry filling and the super, silky dark chocolate frosting – another recipe courtesy of Martha dearest.

-I hit a few disasters, both of them with my tempered chocolate decor.
+Of course I ran head first into a few disasters, both of them with my tempered chocolate decor.
 The transfer sheets I used for the hearts did not adhere properly to the chocolate, the red color was completely washed out (poorly made).
 I ended up painting about 20 chocolate hearts with tinted cocoa butters and melted milk and white chocolate.
 Disaster #2 – The cake was supposed to be topped with long, thin chocolate curls and loops.
-I wrapped chocolate coated and tined (scraped with a fork to create thin divides to break them apart) acetate around a rolling pin to and used two bowls to support the rolling pin while the chocolate set.
+I wrapped chocolate coated and tined (scraped with a fork to create thin divides to break them apart) acetate around a rolling pin, and used two bowls to support the rolling pin while the chocolate set.

 Just my luck, when the chocolate was set, I accidentally knocked over the rolling pin – smack against the table.
 Those shards on top of the cake are the remains of my beautiful curls and loops *sniff*.
 So, a cake that was supposed to be eclectic and whimsical is now ‘rustic’.
 In the end, taste and texture is what matters most, and it certainly delivers on both.

 Now for the linky’s.
-First one is for this month’s Secret Recipe Club.
+The first one is for this month’s Secret Recipe Club.
 Click the blue froggy to see a gallery of amazing dishes from all of our blog assignments!